 It’s best to enter the parks with a plan.
 Check out the park entertainment calendar online and note show times.
 Ask your family what their must-do rides are.
 Perhaps you want to get a FASTPASS for Fantasmic! or World of Color, in which case, hopping to the FASTPASS kiosks is definitely your first stop of the day before they run out (or reserve though the app with MaxPass).
 Figure out when you want to see the holiday parade or fireworks.
 Listing your priorities and making a plan can help ensure that your family gets to experience their top attractions.
 Keep in mind that our Disneyland Resort Park Plans will help year-round.
 Yes, even during Disneyland at Thanksgiving!

 Experience the Special Holiday Hoppenings

 Enjoying Disneyland at Thanksgiving means carving out a taste of some Christmastime fun.
 You can visit our post on Holiday Time at Disneyland to get a sense of all the holiday cheer.
 Disneyland has holiday ride overlays such as Haunted Mansion Holiday and “it’s a small world” Holiday.
 The Festival of Holidays at Disney California Adventure has a marketplace offering tasty treats inspired by different cultures.
 My mouth is watering thinking of those delicious morsels!
 You can meet Santa and let him know what you want for Christmas.
 (For Tad, it’s a 360 VR camera.)
 You'll also find Disney pals decked out in their best holiday outfits.
-Be sure to check the entertainment schedule for parades, fireworks and World of Color.
+Be sure to check the entertainment schedule for parades and fireworks.

 Review Your Family Safety Plan